AlexGrisin/hybris-hac-api/README.md

 HYBRIS_VERSION=5.7
 ```

-You can a;s set it globally on your machine:
+You can also set it globally on your machine:

 ```shell
 export HAC_HOST=http://my-hybris-server.tst:9001